Code Samples

 Environment Variables

-Setting environment variables is encouraged over hardcoding authentication variables and cluster IPs.
-The following environment variables can be set:
+Setting environment variables is encouraged over hardcoding authentication credentials or cluster details.
+The following environment variables can be configured before initializing the connection:

 E6_TOKEN = os.getenv("E6_TOKEN")